-During a global pandemic might not feel like the best time to think about getting support with caring for someone, but starting to think and talk about the topic now could mean we are set up and ready for when the right time comes.
+Thinking about getting support with caring for someone, is not as straightforward as it sounds.
+But starting to think and talk about the topic now could mean we are set up and ready for when the right time comes.

 Possible types of support to consider